shengyanli1982/karta/README.md

 #### 1. Group

 `Group` is a batch processing component.
-It can be used to batch process tasks once at a time.
+It can be used to batch process tasks once at a time. `Group` use fix number of workers to process tasks.

 **Methods**